duneanalytics/spellbook/README.md

 You can find the exact names easily by looking at the logs from the `dbt slim ci` action, under `dbt run initial model(s)`.

+Please note: the test tables built in the CI pipeline will exist for ~24 hours.
+If your table doesn't exist, trigger the pipeline to run again and recreate the test table.

 ### Connecting with other wizards

 We use Discord to connect with our community.
 Head over to spellbook channel on Dune's Discord for questions or to ask for help with a particular PR.
 We encourage you to learn by doing, and leverage our vibrant community to help you get going.